 Our success depends upon the continuing services of members of our senior management team and scientific and engineering personnel.
 In particular, our scientists and engineers are critical to our technological and product innovations and we will need to hire additional qualified personnel.
 Our industry, particularly in the San Francisco Bay Area, is characterized by high demand and intense competition for talent, and the turnover rate can be high.
-We compete for qualified management and scientific personnel with other life science companies, academic institutions and research institutions, particularly those focusing on genomics.
-In addition, we will need to continue to recruit, hire and retain sales personnel to support the commercialization of our products.
-Our employees could leave our company with little or no prior notice and would be free to work for a competitor.
+We compete for qualified management and scientific personnel with other life science can be high.
+We and retain sales personnel to support the commercialization of our products.
+Our employees could leave our company with little or no prior notice and would be free to work for a competition.
 In addition, changes to U.S. immigration policies, particularly to H-1B and other visa programs, could restrain the flow of technical and professional talent into the U.S. and may inhibit our ability to hire qualified personnel.
 If one or more of our senior executives or other key personnel were unable or unwilling to continue in their present positions, we may not be able to replace them easily or at all, and other senior management may be required to divert attention from other aspects of the business.
 In addition, we do not have "key person" life insurance policies covering any member of our management team or other key personnel.
 The loss of any of these individuals or any inability to attract or retain qualified personnel, including scientists, engineers, sales personnel and others, could prevent us from pursuing collaborations and materially and adversely affect our support of existing products, product development and introductions, business growth prospects, results of operations and financial condition.